 Once the STB approval process is underway, you should contact the IRF group at AAR/RAILINC at 919.651.5077 or at email@example.com to obtain reporting/road marks.
 For additional information on obtaining reporting marks or transferring existing marks, visit: https://www.railinc.com/rportal/documents/18/260641/GuideforRailroads.pdf.
 You will also need to arrange participation in the code of interchange rules and other industry-wide agreements through AAR.

 Q. How does a railroad issue an embargo?

 An embargo is a method of controlling traffic movements when in the judgment of the serving railroad accumulations, threatened congestion or other interference with operation, of a temporary nature, warrant restrictions against such movements.
 Instructions on placing and handling of embargoes can be found in Customer Operations Circular TD-1 contained in the Official Railway Equipment Register.
 To issue an embargo online go to AAR/Railinc web site by clicking here.

-Q. Where can I obtain a copy of the General Code of Operating Regulations (GCOR)?
+Q. Where can I obtain a copy of the General Code of Operating Rules (GCOR)?

 Q. I'm just starting out in the rail industry.
 What are some of the publications that I should read?

 300 American Metro Blvd., Suite 125